deutschestextarchiv/tocrify/README.md

 ```

 ### Python development library
 `tocrify` depends on [`python-Levenshtein`](https://github.com/ztane/python-Levenshtein).
-To build it you may have to install the Python development library.
+To build it, you may have to install the Python development library.

 E.g., on apt-based linux:
 ```console